AmariahAK/Praxia_Backend/guide/Setup.md

 ## Database Configuration

-### Development Database
+### External Database Requirement

-In development mode:
-- PostgreSQL can run in a Docker container or be external
+Both development and production environments require external PostgreSQL databases:
-- Database connection details are specified in your `.env` file
+- Database connection details are specified in your `.env` or `.env.prod` file
+- The system expects the databases to already exist
 - Migrations are applied automatically during container startup

-### Production Database

-For production:
-- You must set up external PostgreSQL databases before deployment
-- The system expects the databases to already exist
-- Connection details are specified in your `.env.prod` file
-- Consider implementing database backups and replication
+- Consider implementing database backups and replication for production

 ### Database Sharding